 This article presents two analyses of the average weekly earnings (AWE) figures, which are published in the UK Labour Market statistical bulletin.
-We will update these analyses every month.
+These analyses are updated every month.
 The first section describes real AWE, which is AWE deflated by the Consumer Prices Index including owner occupiers’ housing costs (CPIH).
 The second section analyses single month movements in the nominal AWE.

-Please note that improvements to the methodology for the estimation of earnings of employees of small businesses in the AWE series are now provisionally due to be implemented in the June 2017 publication.
-Consequently, this will impact estimates back to 2005, which will again be subject to a further review of the seasonal adjustment process.Back to table of contents
+Please note that improvements to the methodology for the estimation of earnings of employees of small businesses in the AWE series have been implemented in the June release.
+Consequently, this has impacted all real earnings estimates back to 2005, which have been subject to a review of the seasonal adjustment process.Back to table of contents

 Back to table of contents

 The wages and employment contributions underlying the latest AWE data are available on our website in the EARN02 dataset each month.
 The “employment contribution”, shown in these figures, changes if the relative proportion of employment in the 24 industrial headings changes, but will not necessarily change if total employment increases.
 Employment contributions were significantly negative in 2009 and 2010, largely caused by a shift away from employment in financial and insurance activities, which are relatively highly paid industries.